Continued from last week's post:

 Alias Property is initially set with the Table Name and accepts changes to the Table Name through this Property.

-Source Property accepts the external Database reference, either direct Path Name or an ODBC Connection String, and the SQL Syntax is different in the FROM Clause of the Query definition.
+Source Property accepts the external Database reference, either a direct Path Name or an ODBC Connection String, and the SQL Syntax is different in the FROM Clause of the Query definition.

 Earlier Post Link References: